kimukook/kimukook.github.io/_projects/search/search_theory.md

 summary: Advancing and optimizing adaptive control strategies to rapidly locate randomly moving targets, whether non-evasive or evasive
 ---
 # Overview
 This project focuses on optimization on control of autonomous agents searching for randomly moving targets (non-evasive and evasive).
 Computational frameworks are proposed to iteratively confine control strategies, balancing the information gathering and agents mobility.
 We present three complementary developments: (i) <a href="#part1">a continuous-discrete observation framework</a>, (ii) <a href="#part2">a time-periodic search strategy tailored for non-evasive targets</a>, and (iii) <a href="#part3">a collaborative search approach for tracking evasive targets</a>.
-An example of finding the lost pet is shown in Figure 1 below.
+An example of probabilistic search, on finding the lost pet, is shown in Figure 1 below.
 <div class="center">
   <div class="image-full">
     <img src="/assets/Search_project_scenario.svg" alt="Search flowchart" width="600px">